Graduate Student and Postdoctoral Scholars Recognition Program

 Requirements

-Departments in the chemical sciences with graduate students and postdoctoral researcher appointments globally may nominate a graduate student and/or postdoctoral scholar who has demonstrated outstanding efforts in any of the three categories:
+Departments in the chemical sciences with graduate students and postdoctoral researcher appointments globally may nominate a graduate student and/or postdoctoral scholar who has demonstrated outstanding efforts in any of the five categories:

-• Leadership in the Promotion of Diversity, Equity, Inclusion, and Respect: This recognition category highlights outstanding efforts that promote diversity, equity, inclusion, and respect in the program.
-Activities may include participation in recruitment to enhance diversity, engagement in impactful conversations that strengthen the culture of inclusivity, and efforts to identify and eliminate inequities in the department/institution-wide.
+- Leadership in Inclusion and Belonging: This recognition category highlights outstanding efforts that promote inclusion and belonging in the program.
+Activities may include engagement in impactful conversations that strengthen the culture of inclusivity and efforts to identify and eliminate inequities in the department and institution.

-• Leadership in the Promotion of Research Safety: This recognition category highlights outstanding efforts to promote safety in research environments, broadly defined.
+- Leadership in Research Safety: This recognition category highlights outstanding efforts to promote safety in research environments, broadly defined.
 Activities may include exemplary service as a safety officer, participation in efforts to enhance safety culture and awareness, and leadership in promoting safety in areas outside of the wet laboratory, including safety issues associated with computational and theoretical chemistry.

 Recognition Process